Bolt review

 • What exactly is a Bolt.new app review?

 A technical review of the code and infrastructure that Bolt.new produced.
-We look at architecture, auth, the database schema, CVEs and deployment and tell you whether the app holds up in front of real users.
+I look at architecture, auth, the database schema, CVEs and deployment and tell you whether the app holds up in front of real users.
 It is not a scoring contest against the tool, it is an assessment of your specific repo.

 • Is this a penetration test?

 No. Veriploy is an ongoing technical review of repo, security, CVEs and infrastructure, not a classic pentest.
 A pentest can complement it well when you want to simulate targeted attacks.
-We continuously check whether your Bolt code is production ready.
+I continuously check whether your Bolt code is production ready.

 • Do you also do the fixes on the Bolt app?

 Not within the plan.
-We review, prioritise and explain what needs to be done, for example on the auth system or the schema.
+I review, prioritise and explain what needs to be done, for example on the auth system or the schema.
 Implementation runs separately through Wevelsiep Advisory or WZ-IT, or your own team.
 That keeps the review independent from the implementation.

 • Do you need access to my Bolt repo?